Param-Harrison/kidzode/public/courses/pixel-heroes/superhero_power.md

 # Add a Superpower

 Add a random superpower to your superhero!

-## What to Do
-1. Press Run
-2. See name AND power!
+Press Run and see both the name AND power!

 ```python
 import random